enisn/Xamarin.Forms.InputKit/docs/en/components/controls/RadioButton.md

 ## Visual States
-checkbox has 5 different visual states:
+RadioButton has 5 different visual states:
 - `Normal` : Default state.
 - `Selected` : When `IsChecked` is `true`.
 - `Disabled` : When `IsEnabled` is `false`.